 - fluid drainage

 A severe infection can also cause fever and chills, as well as other symptoms that mimic the flu.

-Your doctor can also offer treatments for the underlying eczema flare that has contributed to the infection.
-They will discuss prescription methods such as steroids for inflammation, as well as lifestyle measures.
+Your doctor can also offer treatments for the underlying eczema flare that’s contributed to the infection.
+They’ll discuss prescription methods such as steroids for inflammation, as well as lifestyle measures.

 Having eczema doesn’t mean you’ll automatically get a staph infection, but it does make you more prone to bacterial skin infections.
 So it’s important to be aware of the signs of staph infection in case the bacteria enter broken skin.

 - pain at the site of the infection